mantidproject/mantid/docs/source/plotting/index.rst

    # As in Method 2, simply enter any names at the link above, or any valid #HTML-code.
    mycmap3 = c3.cmap_linear('mediumvioletred','#27FCAE', 'blue')
    c3.test_colormap(mycmap3)
+   plt.register_cmap(name='NewTurquoiseVioletBlue', cmap=mycmap3) #important line to register the new Colormap

 Test your chosen method as follows, setting ax.pcolormesh parameter cmap to the New Colormap: